InKronos/Mail-Sender/README.md

 ```bash
 python sender.py -f folder -r recipient@mail.com -s mymail@gmail.com -t title -m message
 ```
-Plese be alone when you use this program, becouse it will ask you a password and everything you type will by show on screen
+Please be alone when you use this program, because it will ask you for a password and everything you type will by show on screen.
 ```bash
 Type your password and press enter: Password
 ```